 The first large-scale 2-seater model, "BELLA-1," was tested in 1995.
 Fifteen years later, in 2010, a new 5-seater version, "BELLA-1-2/4," began taxiing.
 Although these aircraft did not have aerostatic unloading and were equipped with a relatively weak central engine, they were used to test critical takeoff and landing modes.

-Engineering materials accompanying the early modifications of "BELLA-1" and "BELLA-1-2/4" noted that the developers used a central power plant of aviation type, designed to ensure a safe short takeoff and landing mode.
-The engine powered a fixed-pitch propeller fan and stabilized airflows along the longitudinal axis of the aircraft.
-However, its power was only sufficient to demonstrate the concept, not to implement a true vertical takeoff.
+The engineering materials accompanying the early modifications of "BELLA-1" and "BELLA-1-2/4" noted that the developers used a central power plant of aviation type, designed to ensure a safe short takeoff and landing mode.
+The engine operated a fixed-pitch propeller fan and provided stabilization of airflows along the longitudinal axis of the aircraft.
+However, its power was only sufficient to demonstrate the scheme, but not to implement a true vertical takeoff.

-Project documents indicated promising solutions: installing a more powerful turboshaft engine, switching to a multi-fan distributed thrust scheme, and integrating aerostatic unloading circuits.
-Extended center wings, load characteristics of the frame truss, expanded fuel tanks, and hybrid power options were being developed to increase hovering time.
-In the final calculations, BARS was considered an aircraft with a cruising speed of about 180–220 km/h, a payload of 1 to 10 tons (depending on the version), and a calculated flight altitude of up to 3–4 thousand meters, making it competitive in the niche of heavy VTOL platforms.
+The project documents indicated promising solutions: the installation of a more powerful turboshaft engine, the transition to a multi-fan distributed thrust scheme, and the integration of aerostatic unloading circuits.
+Extended centerplanes, load characteristics of the frame truss, expanded fuel tanks, and hybrid power options were being developed to increase hovering time.
+In the final calculations, BARS was considered as an aircraft with a cruising speed of about 180–220 km/h, a payload of 1 to 10 tons (depending on the version), and a calculated flight altitude of up to 3–4 thousand meters, which made it competitive in the niche of heavy VTOL platforms.

 Industry Distrust

-The doubts of industry representatives — especially specialists from TsAGI — ultimately greatly hindered the project's development.
+The doubts of industry representatives — especially TsAGI specialists — ultimately greatly hampered the project's development.

 The 10-seater passenger model "BELLA-2" could have been a decisive step, capable of dispelling doubts about the feasibility of the project, but its creation stopped at the stage of the second prototype.